Mariners vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have won six of the 14 games they were listed as the moneyline favorite this season (42.9%).
+- The Mariners have won 46.7% of the games this season when they were the moneyline favorite (7-8).

-- Seattle has gone 4-7 (winning only 36.4% of its games) when playing as moneyline favorites of -135 or shorter.
+- Seattle has gone 4-2 when playing as moneyline favorites with odds of -160 or shorter (66.7% winning percentage).

-- The implied moneyline probablility for this matchup gives the Mariners a 57.4% chance to win.
+- The Mariners have an implied moneyline win probability of 61.5% in this game.

-- In the 19 games in which oddsmakers have set an over/under for Seattle, it has combined with opponents to go over the total 10 times (10-8-1).
+- Seattle has combined with opponents to go over the total 10 times this season for a 10-9-1 record against the over/under.

-- The Mariners have had a run line set for only one matchup this season, and they did not cover.
+- The Mariners have had a spread set for just one contest this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.